rossmerr/CouchbaseNetClient/README.md

 ### Linux ###

-Under linux dotnet core does not support socket Keep alive, so under the ClientConfiguration you need to set the EnableTcpKeepAlive to false.
+Under linux dotnet core does not support socket keep alive, so under the ClientConfiguration you need to set the EnableTcpKeepAlive to false.